woeplanet-data/whereonearth-country/README.md

 records.
 But it's not an entirely crazy idea either so we're going to try it for a while because it's easy and safe.

+To do
+--

+* Merge and update records from the GeoPlanet 7.10 release.

 Other WOE repositories
 --